 - Promise textbook assistance

 - Special events to help students connect with the Palomar College resources and campus community (peers, staff and faculty)

 |Enrollment Fees for California Residents||$46 per unit (up to 19 units each semester)|

 |Textbook Assistance||**To be determined based on funding|

 The two primary goals of the Palomar Promise program are to increase access to higher education by removing the financial barriers to attend college and to increase college completion by providing a comprehensive set of academic support services.

 To be eligible to join the Palomar Promise, students will be required to sign a Promise Success agreement and meet with a counselor to establish an education plan.
 Participating students will be expected to follow their education plan, meet with a counselor as needed, and actively participate in specialized academic and career workshops, tutoring services, and financial literacy services.

-No, Promise does not cover fees for classes taking during the summer or during winter intersession.
+No, Promise does not cover fees for summer classes.

-Note: Winter intersession classes may be used towards meeting the 12 unit requirement for Spring semester in order to maintain Promise eligibility.
-Summer classes do not apply towards the fall 12 unit requirement.
+Note: Summer classes do not apply towards the fall 12 unit requirement.